gazebosim/docs/acropolis/install.md

 |   ign-transport    |       6.x     |
 |   sdformat         |       8.x     |

-# Option 1: installation on Ubuntu Bionic
+# Option 1: Installation on Ubuntu Bionic

-All the Acropolis binaries are hosted in the osrfoundation repository.
+All of the Acropolis binaries are hosted in the osrfoundation repository.
 To install all of them, the metapackage `ignition-acropolis` can be installed:

 ```bash